Rrahul-07/Extracting-Image-Details-Using-Generative-AI-with-Streamlit-/README.md

 Key Features:

-Image details extraction using LLMs
+1.)
+Image details extraction using LLMs.
-Generative AI for image description
+2.)
+Generative AI for image description.
-User-friendly Streamlit interface for image-to-text conversion Capability to extract specific elements from images Integration of Google Generative AI with Python Support for saving output in TXT or CSV formats Comprehensive guide for implementing LLMs in image analysis
+3.)
+User-friendly Streamlit interface for image-to-text conversion.
+4.)
+Capability to extract specific elements from images.
+5.)
+Integration of Google Generative AI with Python.
+6.)
+Support for saving output in TXT or CSV formats.
+7.)
+Comprehensive guide for implementing LLMs in image analysis.